Why Internet Regulatory Bodies Matter More Than Ever in 2025

 - Supporting encryption protocols and routing protections

-- Preventing the misuse of IP address space
+- Preventing misuse of IP address space

-- Fair distribution of limited IPv4 resources
+- Fair IPv4 resource allocation

-- Proper registry accuracy and ownership validation
+- Registry accuracy and ownership validation

 - Policies that encourage IPv6 deployment